-2. Choosing investments
+Choosing investments

-The Trustee has appointed the following investment managers to carry out the day-to-day investment of the Scheme:
+The Trustee have appointed the following investment managers to carry out the day-to-day investment of the fund:

-- Legal & General Investment Management ("LGIM"); - Columbia Threadneedle Investments ("Threadneedle").
+- Legal & General Investment Management ("LGIM");

+- abrdn Investment Management;

+- Columbia Threadneedle Investments;

+- FIL Fund Management (Fidelity).

 The investment managers are authorised and regulated by the Financial Conduct Authority.